Jassu225/portfolio-v3/ai/init.md

 ## 🔁 Change Management

 - [ ] For every change request:
-  - Create a new task or sub-task
+  - Create a new task or sub-task using taskmaster-ai
   - Link it to the relevant feature/component
-  - Document it in `CHANGELOG.md`
+  - Document it in `CHANGELOG.md` (mandatory)
-  - Add relevant task or a sub-task
+  - Log in taskmaster-ai task system (mandatory)
   - Include reason, requester, date, and relevant context
+  - **DUAL LOGGING REQUIRED:** Both CHANGELOG.md AND taskmaster-ai must be updated for ALL changes

 ---